ncruces/go-sqlite3/vfs/README.md

 ### Write-Ahead Logging

-On little-endian Unix, this package uses `mmap` to implement [shared-memory for the WAL-index](https://sqlite.org/wal.html#implementation_of_shared_memory_for_the_wal_index), like SQLite.
+On Unix, this package may use `mmap` to implement [shared-memory for the WAL-index](https://sqlite.org/wal.html#implementation_of_shared_memory_for_the_wal_index), like SQLite.